Fifth Storm In Under A Month Bears Down On Philippines - UrduPoint

 Fifth Storm In Under A Month Bears Down On Philippines

+The Philippines prepared Tuesday to evacuate potentially tens of thousands of people as the fifth major storm in three weeks bore down on the archipelago shortly after the onslaught of Typhoon Toraji

-Manila, (APP - UrduPoint / Pakistan Point News - 12th Nov, 2024) The Philippines issued fresh weather warnings on Tuesday as the fifth major storm in three weeks bore down on the archipelago, days after thousands were evacuated ahead of Typhoon Toraji.
+Manila, (APP - UrduPoint / Pakistan Point News - 12th Nov, 2024) The Philippines prepared Tuesday to evacuate potentially tens of thousands of people as the fifth major storm in three weeks bore down on the archipelago shortly after the onslaught of Typhoon Toraji.

 Now a weakened tropical storm, Toraji blew out to sea overnight after causing relatively limited damage and no reported deaths.